February 7, 2023

 November 23, 2022

-Join Kirsty Gogan at the upcoming Energy 2050 Summit.
-This year's agenda is anchored on the theme "Accelerating the Energy Transition"; featuring leading companies rising to the decarbonisation challenge, senior energy executives and decision-makers, policy makers, investors, strategists, new technology providers and global governments.
+TerraPraxis Co-Founder Kirsty Gogan spoke at the recent Energy 2050 Summit.
+This year's agenda was anchored on the theme "Accelerating the Energy Transition" and featured leading companies rising to the decarbonisation challenge, senior energy executives and decision-makers, policy makers, investors, strategists, new technology providers and global governments.